HiiiPoWeR

-"HiiiPoWeR" (also stylised as "HiiiPower") is the debut single by American rapper Kendrick Lamar which released on April 12, 2011.
+"HiiiPoWeR" (also stylised as "HiiiPower") is the official debut single by American rapper Kendrick Lamar which released on April 12, 2011.
 The conscious hip-hop song also serves as the lead single from his independently released debut album, Section.80 (2011).
 The song was written by Lamar and features production from rapper J. Cole and backing vocals from the late singer Alori Joh.

 While the album itself garnered positive reviews (achieving a Metacritic score of 80 and an XL rating from XXL), "HiiiPoWeR" also drew significant acclaim for its lyricism and depth.
 HipHopDX gave it the Verse of the Year award and XXL called it "one of the finest tracks of the year".

 Conception

 The song's production was handled by American rapper J. Cole.
 The song contains samples and interpolations from Pharoahe Monch's "Simon Says" and Kanye West's "So Appalled", respectively.
 Kendrick Lamar had mentioned that when he and J. Cole were creating "HiiiPoWeR" (which marks their first collaboration), he sat in for about 25 mixes of the song.
 When speaking on J. Cole's work on the song, Lamar said, "His production is crazy, man.
 The first time we locked in, he played about 10 beats.
 I wanted 11 of 'em."
 The song includes vocals from American singer-songwriter Alori Joh, who at the time had been working extensively with members of the Top Dawg Entertainment roster.